-The interconnection of SEP TY(S1) with SEP TX(S1) is straightforward, and the interconnection of SEP TY(S2) with SEP TX(S1) may require capabilities as defined by [ITU-T H.248.STGROUP] (to be confirmed; see also parallel discussion on C-680 "H.248.STGROUP: model discussion (4) for use case "Alternate IP connectivity"" (note: currently parked in a "living list Appendix" of H.248.STGROUP).).
+The interconnection of SEP TY(S1) with SEP TX(S1) is straightforward, however the interconnection of SEP TY(S2) with SEP TX(S1) is actually impossible (see also clause 9.2.1.3).
+It requires the introduction of a Stream grouping level (see method "M5" in clause 7.1.5).

-Model M3 looks attractive due to the simplicity of single terminations only.
-However, the context model does not provide a general purpose solution as mentioned in the beginning.
+Model M3 looks attractive due to the simplicity of the use of single Terminations only.
+However, the Context model does not provide a general purpose solution, hence is not recommended for real network deployments.

-7.1.4 H.248 ALTC context model "M4": reservation of two H.248 media groups
+7.1.4 H.248 ALTC Context model "M4": reservation of two H.248 Media Groups

 Another approach may be through the use of the H.248 LocalControl properties ReserveValue and ReserveGroup, which would allow two IP addresses to be indicated.
 The semantic of these LocalControl properties is that only one resource is used at a time.
 The unused one can be removed at a later date.
-There would be two H.248 media groups reserved (to be confirmed), see Figure 5:
+There would be two H.248 Media Groups reserved, see Figure 6:

-Figure 6 – H.248 ALTC context model "M4": reservation of two H.248 media groups
+Figure 6 – H.248 ALTC Context model "M4": reservation of two H.248 Media Groups

-Model M4 may result in quite extensive H.248 stream descriptors …
+Model M4 may result in quite extensive H.248 Stream Descriptors (see clause 9.2.1.4).

-7.1.5 H.248 ALTC context model "M5": reservation of two H.248 stream groups
+7.1.5 H.248 ALTC Context model "M5": reservation of two H.248 Stream Groups

-{FIXTHIS: insert model based on H.248.STGROUP Note (2015-02): sub-clause might be updated in a next meeting dependent on the discussion of C-680 "H.248.STGROUP: model discussion (4) for use case "Alternate IP connectivity"" (note: currently parked in a "living list Appendix" of H.248.STGROUP)…}

-Figure 7 illustrates the context-internal grouping principle of H.248 streams.
-There would be one H.248 stream group per media type:
+Figure 7 illustrates the Context-internal grouping principle of H.248 Streams.
+There would be one H.248 Stream Group per media type:

-Figure 7 – Usage of "stream grouping" capabilities according H.248.STGROUP
+Figure 7 – Usage of "Stream grouping" capabilities according [ITU-T H.248.96]

-Figure 8 shows the synonym H.248 ALTC context model "M5" according to the style as used for the previous models M1 to M4.
+Figure 8 shows the synonym H.248 ALTC Context model "M5" according to the style as used for the previous models M1 to M4.

-Figure 8 – H.248 ALTC context model "M5": reservation of two H.248 stream groups
+Figure 8 – H.248 ALTC Context model "M5": reservation of two H.248 Stream Groups

-7.1.6 H.248 ALTC context model "M6": reservation of a "dual-stack IP interface"
+7.1.6 H.248 ALTC Context model "M6": reservation of a "dual-stack IP interface"

-… model of a single resource component "dual-stack IP interface" (as kind of alias addresses) … e.g., indication via a) SDP "c="-line: a new registered address type, e.g. c=IN IP46 <connection-address(es)> or b) a new H.248 media stream property for further studies …
+A single H.248 Stream endpoint is qualified by a single resource "dual-stack IP interface", see Figure 9.

-Figure 9 – H.248 ALTC context model "M6": reservation of dual-stack capable SEPs
+Figure 9 – H.248 ALTC Context model "M6": reservation of dual-stack capable SEPs

+Context model "M6" would facilitate H.248 "ALTC" signalling because all ALTC-associated changes would be subject of a "single resource" object.
+However, H.248 text-endcoding mode does not (set) provide any support ("neither the existing RFC 4566 "c="-line syntax, nor H.248.39 "c="-line wildcarding options").
+This method has therefore no relevance for ALTC.

 7.2 Solution options: complementary H.248 resource usage indication information

-The qualification of an H.248 context (or stream) for "ALTC awareness" might improve the MG level resource management.
+The qualification of an H.248 Context (or Stream) for "ALTC awareness" might improve the MG level resource management.

 7.2.1 H.248 signalling element "S1": SDP-based ALTC call type indication

-It could be imagined that the occurrence of SDP attribute "a=altc:" in the H.248 Local and/or Remote descriptor will be assigned the semantic, that the MG could qualify associated resources of type "ALTC".
+It could be imagined that the occurrence of SDP attribute "a=altc:" in the H.248 Local and/or Remote Descriptor will be assigned the semantic, that the MG could qualify associated resources of type "ALTC".
 E.g., resources which are only temporarily reserved, but finally not used and released immediately after call establishment completion.

-FIXTHIS – check applicability
+Status:

+If call control signalling uses ALTC tagging, then the MGC might use SDP attribute value"ANAT" for the prupose of Stream grouping (according to [ITU-T H.248.96], see also clause 9.2.1.5).
+H.248 profiles should not allow the usage of SDP attribute "a=altc:" in Local and Remote descriptors.

 7.2.2 H.248 signalling element "S2": Termination connection model package (H.248.51)